iterative/dvc.org/content/docs/command-reference/remote/modify.md

 <admon type="tip">

-Using a HDFS cluster as remote storage is also supported via the WebHDFS API.
+Using an HDFS cluster as remote storage is also supported via the WebHDFS API.
 Read more about it by expanding the WebHDFS section [in `dvc remote add`].

 [in `dvc remote add`]: /doc/command-reference/remote/add#supported-storage-types